bsycorp/kees/README.md

 ## How does Init Container work?

 Init container are used to initialise a pod before an application container runs.
-In our case, it will read the secrets from Parameter Store, and make it available to the app container before it spins up.
+In our case, it will read the secrets from DynamoDB, and make it available to the app container before it spins up.

 ### Step 1: